josueaosilverio/presentationKaraoke/README.md

 PowerPoint Karaoke, also known as Battledecks or Battle Decks, is an improvisational activity in which a participant must deliver a presentation based on a set of slides that they have never seen before.
 Its name is derived from Microsoft PowerPoint, a popular presentation software, and karaoke, an activity in which a performer sings along with a pre-recorded backing track (although there is usually no music or singing involved in PowerPoint Karaoke).
 The effect is intended to be comical, and PowerPoint Karaoke can be considered a form of improvisational theatre, or a type of Theatresports game.

-This projecto makes the process faster and more fun by making a completely random presentation using images, numbers and words.
+This project makes the process faster and more fun by making a completely random presentation using images, numbers and words.

 ### Built With
 * [Bootstrap](https://getbootstrap.com)